jpfleischer/pwn-dy-town/README.md

         p - zoom in

 get ALT cookies instead of main
-    dress up ALT in some random fucking fandom outfit hotline miami
+    dress up ALT in some random fandom outfit hotline miami

 sit in certain groups at 2x zoom to capture individual group conversations